 - Preparing for huge volumes of data: Institutions with a digital preservation strategy very rarely delete content permanently.
 Instead, they utilize DP solutions such as Rosetta to preserve all historic versions of digital material, allowing to restore any previous version.
 This makes a lot of sense, however, it also means their repositories are constantly growing.
 Huge repository means huge strain on hardware, database, applicative processes, repository searches and more.
 At Ex Libris, we have recently setup a unique performance lab, simulating over 1 billion files of diverse types, formats, structures and metadata.
 We’re continuously improving Rosetta’s performance on this environment, thus providing our customers with piece of mind prior to their arrival at such a scale of content.

 - Preparing for format obsolescence: Ex Libris is continuously developing Rosetta hand in hand with the dedicated community of digital preservation experts, comprised of many prominent figures in the global digital preservation community.
-Ex Libris’ solid collaboration with the customers results in strategic decisions on how Rosetta will collect the data required for identifying obsolete formats and other risks.
+Ex Libris’ solid collaboration with the customers results in strategic decisions on how Rosetta digital asset management will collect the data required for identifying obsolete formats and other risks.
 The joint research produced decisions such as:

 - Alignment with PREMIS 3, eg addition of PREMIS 3 semantic units, nested intellectual entities for preserving hierarchical structures and more